 Co-signing for a loan isn’t always a disaster.
 Many parents co-sign for their children when they are buying their first car or house, or applying for their first credit card.
 Later in life, those children may co-sign something for an elderly parent who no longer has a consistent income.
 While it’s important to take care of the people you love, it’s also important to not make any stupid financial decisions.

 Always remember that co-signing is literally the same as applying for the credit or loan yourself.
 It will appear on your credit report.
 It could even lower your score temporarily.
-And ultimately, you will be responsible to pay any debts associated with it if the principle borrower stops paying themselves.
+And ultimately, you will be responsible to pay any debts associated with it if the principal borrower stops paying themselves.
 If you’ve asked yourself all the relevant questions and are satisfied with the answers, go ahead on co-sign.
 If a bunch of red flags pop up instead, you should probably think twice.